Fnatic DASH Review

-It would be easy for a brand such Fnatic to produce a run-off-the-mill cloth pad, slap a logo on it, and call it a day but the brand decided to take it one step further and go for something more ambitious.
-Setting out to create the ultimate hybrid pad to bridge that gap between cloth mats and straight hard pads they delivered in pretty much all the ways that matter as far as I’m concerned.
+It would be easy for a brand such Fnatic to produce a run-of-the-mill cloth pad, slap a logo on it, and call it a day but the brand decided to take it one step further and go for something more ambitious.
+Setting out to create the ultimate hybrid pad to bridge that gap between cloth mats and straight hard pads they delivered in pretty much all the ways that matter as far as I'm concerned.

 The DASH gives you plenty of speed, and yet the F15 surface still feels controlling enough to bring you to a precise stop when you've reached the unfortunate recipient of your nutty flick.
 Should you somehow miss your flick (that never happens, right?) you also get enough resistance to comfortably make the necessary micro-adjustments without feeling like you've erroneously ended up in a Disney on Ice show so this is for all intents and purposes exactly what many people are looking for in a hybrid pad.

 The fact that you can actually roll this pad without permanently disfiguring it gives it a unique edge over most mainstream competitors too, and the fact that they achieved that without going for a bubbly foam underneath the tracking surface also deserves a mention.

 It's not all perfect; they advertise the pad as being water resistant and while liquids indeed don't seep into the pad immediately they still get in pretty quickly so it's not as if you can spill a beer on the pad without worrying about it affecting the glide for a while, for example.
 That's of course not a problem (I don't bash keyboards for not functioning after you've spilled liquid on them either) but it's a bit of a weird thing to advertise in my opinion.